 Glaze

-- Meanwhile, remove ¼ cup Huli Huli Sauce to baste chicken while grilling.
-Simmer the remaining sauce for approximately 10 minutes or until reduced and slightly thickened, stirring occasionally.
+- Meanwhile, remove ¼ cup Glaze to baste the chicken while grilling.
+Simmer the remaining sauce for approximately 5-7 minutes or until reduced and slightly thickened, stirring occasionally.
 It will thicken more upon standing.

-- Slather cooked chicken with Huli Huli Glaze and garnish with green onions if desired.
-Serve with remaining sauce.
+- Slather the cooked chicken with the thickened Glaze and garnish it with green onions, if desired.
+Serve with the remaining Glaze.

 STOVETOP/OVEN

-- Preheat oven to 350 degrees F. Heat one tablespoon olive oil over medium high heat.
-Add chicken (you will need to work in batches), and sear 2-3 minutes per side.
+- Preheat the oven to 375 degrees F. Heat one tablespoon olive oil over medium-high heat.
+Add chicken (you must work in batches), and sear for 2-3 minutes per side.

-- Add chicken to a foil lined, greased 9×13 pan (for easy cleanup), COVER with foil, and bake for 30 minutes.
-Remove foil cover, baste with ¼ cup reserved marinade and continue to cook, uncovered an additional 15-20 minutes OR until an inside thermometer registers 165 degrees F at the thickest part of the chicken.
+- TO BAKE BONE-IN CHICKEN THIGHS: Add chicken to a foil-lined, greased 9×13 pan (for easy cleanup), COVER with foil, and bake for 30 minutes.
+Carefully remove the foil, baste the chicken with ¼ cup of the reserved Glaze, and continue to cook, uncovered for 15-20 minutes OR until an instant-read thermometer registers 170 degrees F at the thickest part of the chicken.
+Slather the cooked chicken with the thickened Glaze and garnish it with green onions, if desired.
+Serve with the remaining Glaze.

 Video